 However, 10DLC codes are like traditional 10-digit numbers in that brands can use them for phone calls and texting.

 Before 10DLC, marketers usually used five-digit or six-digit short codes for their mass text messaging campaigns.
-These numbers are leased to businesses and are typically shared by more than one company.
+These numbers are leased to businesses and were typically shared by more than one company.
 Through media advertisements, consumers are often asked to text a company-specific keyword to a given short code (for example, “Text LUCKY to 12345”).
 By doing so, the consumer implicitly opts into receiving automated text messages from that company.

 Short code numbers shared between multiple companies became a significant problem.
 Some irresponsible businesses mounted short code campaigns that blasted text messages to the smartphones of thousands of recipients.
 Even though they may have opted in (perhaps unwittingly) to receiving such messages, customers perceived them as mostly spam.
 They complained loudly, both to the mobile carriers and to government regulators.

 Mobile carriers don’t like receiving such complaints.
 Still, because a short code number might have been shared among tens of thousands of businesses, the carriers found it challenging to identify the offenders and police their activities.
 To combat this problem, short codes can no longer be shared leaving companies with 2 options, messaging over 10 digit long codes, or go through a very strict vetting process to obtain a dedicated short code.

 10DLC is being instituted in the hope of all but eliminating spam texting while simultaneously making it more accessible, more convenient, and more cost-effective for businesses to use text messaging responsibly.
 The carriers stopped allowing Shared Short Codes in June 2021 and now require senders to use 10DLC numbers instead.
 With 10DLC, businesses can send SMS and MMS text messages using long codes with higher throughput rates than P2P long code traffic.

-The brand registration, which needs to be done only once, associates a business’s corporate profile (name, address, fax number, etc.) with a specific brand name.
+The brand registration, which needs to be done only once, associates a business’s corporate profile (name, address, phone number, etc.) with a specific brand name.
 Based on this information, TCR assigns each brand a trust rating, determining the throughput rates and costs to which that brand will be subjected.

 This process allows the carriers to track businesses’ messaging activities and hold them accountable to an industry-wide standard.
 Since all 10DLC messages sent by a company are associated with a brand and a campaign, recipients can unambiguously identify the source of any message.
 As a result, spammers cannot use 10DLC to send messages anonymously.